DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/InstallingWebAppDIRAC.rst

      root /opt/dirac/pro;

-    # The same directory must be exist with 'rw' permissions for all
+    # The same directory must exist with 'rw' permissions for all
     location /files {
       # Access for GET requests without certificate
       if ($request_method = GET) {